 This is common in Asia and Latin America.
 The symptoms caused by this type are less severe than Plasmodium falciparum, but it can stay in the liver for up to three years, which can result in relapses and repeat episodes.

-This is relatively uncommon type of malaria usually found in West Africa.
+This is a relatively uncommon type of malaria usually found in West Africa.
 This can stay in the liver for years without obvious symptoms.

 This is a rare type of malaria found in Africa

-In the mosquitoes’ gut the parasite develops into sporozoite forms.
+In the mosquitoes’ gut, the parasite develops into sporozoite forms.
 These sporozoites remain in the mosquito saliva from where they infect the human.

-The sporozoites enter the blood stream and go into the liver.
+The sporozoites enter the bloodstream and go into the liver.
 The infection develops in the liver and the multiplied parasites re-enter the bloodstream.
 The sporozoites then form merozoites.
 This time they infect the red blood cells.

-In certain species the sporozoites may lie dormant in the liver (when they are known as hypnozoites).
+In certain species, the sporozoites may lie dormant in the liver (when they are known as hypnozoites).
 The parasites grow and multiply in the red blood cells.
 At regular intervals of around 48 to 72 hours the infected blood cells burst, releasing more parasites into the blood.
-Each time they burst there is a bout of fever, chills and sweating.
+Each time they burst there is a bout of fever, chills, and sweating.

-Malaria can also affect pregnant women living in high risk areas.
+Malaria can also affect pregnant women living in high-risk areas.
 There is a high risk of complications in this situation.
-The risk of premature birth, stillbirth and miscarriage also rises.
+The risk of premature birth, stillbirth, and miscarriage also rises.